abhaymishra24/Roundoff-Application-Project/README.md

 -  Even with this payment technology, if users want to keep multiple passwords for different payment gateways, they can do so without any issues
 -  Create a single ID for the payment system so users don't need multiple IDs

-### Here are payment system channels-
+### Here are application includes many sectors-

+- E-commerce.
+- Quick e-commerce.
+- Fintech.
-- Payment gateways.
+- Food delivery.
+- Ride sharing company.
+- Travel and hospitality.
-- API call.
+- Logistics.
-- Integrated with every payment systems.
-- One identity for each user across all payment gateways.
-- One password and keep many password options for user.

 ### Tech Stack